janbert/VSTiBox/README.md

 # VSTiBox
 VSTiBox is a dedicated VST host synth for live performance.
 It is a Windows based machine that contains all components to run VST software synths that are controlled by an external midi keyboard.
-Core components are:
+Key components are:
 - Micro-ATX with Intel i5 running Windows 7
 - Custom wooden/acrylic lasercut case
 - Custon VST host software written in C#